The Abraaj Group: 2021

-Mustafa Abdel Wadood, an Egyptian and Maltese national, who was senior executive officer (SEO) of Abraaj Capital Limited (ACLD), the DFSA-authorised unit of the Abraaj Group was fined $1.6 million by the DFSA for breaching its rules and deceiving investors.
+Mustafa Abdel Wadood, an Egyptian and Maltese national, who was senior executive officer (SEO) of Abraaj Capital Limited (ACLD), the Dubai Financial Services Authority (DFSA) authorised unit of the Abraaj Group was fined $1.6 million by the DFSA] for breaching its rules and deceiving investors.

 The DFSA also banned him from conducting any financial services-related business in or from the Dubai International Financial Centre.
 From July 2006 to February 2018 he held various roles including managing partner, global head of private equity and board member.
 Mustafa is already out in the US on a $10 million bail since 2019 after having pleaded guilty, and his sentencing has been postponed by the US Attorney for the Southern District of New York, pending the outcome of an extradition request from the UK of the company’s founder, Arif Naqvi.

 Judge Philippa Whipple of the UK High Court adjourned the matter of extradition of Abraaj founder, Arif Naqvi, until a similar point of law was resolved in another high-profile extradition case - that of Nirav Modi, an Indian diamond tycoon.